- human–computer interaction

 - Honorary Fellow of the College of Science and Engineering at Edinburgh University

-2016 — Augmented Reality Road Safety, Christian Jones, Vikram Saran, Philip Petersen (Transport and Main Roads).
-An augmented reality app which displayts animated road scenarious overlaid over the real world view on tables and smartphones. the experient was conducted on learner drivers, their parents, and elderly drivers to evaluate the app's efficiency.
-This was measured and evaluated by the comprehension and transferable learnings achieved through different deliveries of road safety information from paper-basded road rules to the augmented reality app.
+2016 — Augmented Reality Road Safety, Christian Jones, Vikram Saran, Philip Petersen (Transport and Main Roads, A$25,000).
+An augmented reality app which displays animated road scenarios overlaid over the real world view on tables and smartphones.
+The experiment was conducted on learner drivers, their parents, and elderly drivers to evaluate the app's efficiency.
+This was measured and evaluated by the comprehension and transferable learnings achieved through different deliveries of road safety information from paper-based road rules to the augmented reality app.

-2016 — Campion Life — physical activity game, Christian Jones, Jesse Clement, Sky Johnson (Champion Edge).
+2016 — Campion Life — physical activity game, Christian Jones, Jesse Clement, Sky Johnson (Kym Hunter, Champion Life, A$125,000).
 Champion Life is an Australian-developed online platform that seeks to instil healthy lifelong habits in young Australians.
 It is a pilot program that promotes health and physical activity among kids aged 9–13.
 It aims to improve their fitness and wellbeing development by harnessing the power of real-life motivational events.
 Champion Life works by making healthy habits a game in a way that is aligned to the national HPE curriculum.
 It is delivered on video featuring positive role models that children look up to.

-2016 — Orbit tablet app, Christian Jones, Colleen Stieler-Hunt, Ben Rolfe (Daniel Morcombe Foundation).
+2016 — Orbit tablet app, Christian Jones, Colleen Stieler-Hunt, Ben Rolfe (Daniel Morcombe Foundation, A$60,000).
 A touch-based mobile game app to educate children aged 8–10 about sexual abuse prevention.
 The project compiled learning objectives around sexual abuse prevention from latest international research.
-Participatory methodologies with children in upper primary school play wer also used to understand the reward system in the games they play.
-The game is evaluated using standardised international measures, 'What If'.
+Participatory methodologies with children in upper primary school play were used to understand the reward system in the games they play.
+The game is evaluated using standardised international measures and results extensively published.

-2016 — Orbit — Sexual abuse prevention game for Indigenous communities, Christian Jones, Melody Muscat, Colleen Stieler-Hunt, Ben Rolfe (Daniel Morcombe Foundation).
+2016 — Orbit — Sexual abuse prevention game for Indigenous communities, Christian Jones, Melody Muscat, Colleen Stieler-Hunt, Ben Rolfe (Daniel Morcombe Foundation, $A30,000).
 Teaching upper primary and lower high school children in Indigenous communities about sexual abuse prevention.
-The research follows the NHMRC best practice guidelines for researching with Indigenous communities, and adlopts a co-design methodology to build the new sexual abuse game, including new Indigenous artwork, music, script, and voices.
+The research follows the NHMRC best practice guidelines for researching with Indigenous communities, and adopts a co-design methodology to build the new sexual abuse game.

 2016 – Marine Mammals Alive exhibition, Christian Jones, Mark Bilby, Blake Marple (MareCet, Malaysia).
-This research will explore how virtual reality underwater experiences can promote public appreciation and participation in marine conversation.
+This research explores how virtual reality underwater experiences can promote public appreciation and participation in marine conversation.
 The viewer is presented with an immersive underwater experience using the Occulus Rift that features 3D computer generated animations.
-Visitors to the exhibition will be asked a series of questions before and after the VR experience.
-These questions will investigate the visitor's knowledge of marine mammals residing in Malaysian waters and their role in the marine ecosystem.
+Visitors to the exhibition are asked a series of questions before and after the VR experience.
+These questions investigate the visitor's knowledge of marine mammals residing in Malaysian waters and their role in the marine ecosystem.
 They will be queried on previous participation and willingness to participate in marine conservation activities.

 2015 – Multi-virus rapid and sensitive test kit, Joanne Macdonald, Christian Jones (Bill and Melinda Gates Foundation, A$135,000).
 Research and development of a rapid field test for detecting mosquitoes infected by pathogens such as malaria, dengue and chikungunya, using an innovative lateral flow dipstick.
-The technology to allow photos of the dipsticks to be taken using the smartphone app will be developed.
-This will then instantly analyse the photos for immediate and accurate diagnosis.
-The trial is to be completed in Cairns.
+The project developed an app based technology to allow photos of the dipsticks to be taken and instantly analysed for immediate and accurate diagnosis.

-2014 – RoadHero, Christian Jones, Amanda Cavalcanti (Transport and Main Road Community Road Safety Funding).
+2014 – RoadHero, Christian Jones, Amanda Cavalcanti (Transport and Main Road Community Road Safety Funding, A$25,000).
 RoadHero aims to turn today's passengers into safe and responsible drivers of the future.
-This early intervention and prevention tool is a fun and engaging smartphone/tablet game (app) based on road safety and safe driving habits, played by primary school-aged children while in a vehicle (eg car or bus).
+This early intervention and prevention tool is a fun and engaging smartphone/tablet game (app) based on road safety and safe driving habits, played by primary school-aged children.
 Children are engaged in safe road use long before they become drivers themselves, and can exert a positive influence upon the driving of their parents, their greatest role models.
-Moreover, safe cycling and pedestrian behaviours will be reinforced, further reducing their on-road risk.
+Moreover, safe cycling and pedestrian behaviours are reinforced, further reducing their on-road risk.

 2014 – Visitor expectations and experience survey – Mary Cairncross Scenic Reserve, Christian Jones, Niamh Jones (Sunshine Coast Council).
 A detailed understanding of visitor expectations and experiences in visiting Mary Cairncross Scenic Reserve, which has informed planning of the redesign of MCSR including building works and interactive interpretation.
 The report has been used extensively by the architects and planners, and the Concept Design Advisory Panel.

 2013 – Serious Urban Play, Ben Rolfe, Nicholas Hansen, Nicholas Stevens, Christian Jones (Sunshine Coast Council project).
 Serious Urban Play is an online co-operative multiplayer game for urban planning education.
 The game is browser-based and runs on any platform.
-The aim of the game is to accommodate a community of 1,500 households within a 1500m x 1500m playing surface while ensuring the communty has a balance of happiness, environmental outcomes, economic viability and mobility.
+The aim of the game is to accommodate a community of 1,500 households within a 1500m x 1500m playing surface while ensuring the community has a balance of happiness, environmental outcomes, economic viability and mobility.
+The game has been played by professional planners and students.

 2013 – EcoVis, Susan Bohmer, Chelsea Caldwell-Ternezis, Pat Harding, Sam Hoogvliet, Christian Jones, Debra Livingston, Megan Marks, Ben Rolfe, Uwe Terton, Daniel Wood (Sunshine Coast Council project).
 Data visualisation for communicating environmental messages and promoting behaviour change.
 It is a collaborative research venture between USC and SCC’s Community and Cultural Programs, and Economic Development departments, providing USC with an innovative cross-disciplinary research project, and SCC with a cutting-edge public artwork that emphasises its mission ‘to become Australia’s most sustainable region: vibrant, green, diverse’.
 Researched and developed an innovative interactive artwork, called ‘People’s Garden’ which was showcased at the Noosa Junction.